galaxyproject/galaxy-hub/src/blog/2017-10-05-scipy-galaxy/index.md

  * [`<configfiles>`](https://docs.galaxyproject.org/en/latest/dev/schema.html#tool-configfiles)

-The scipy API is great and for example allows us to use all cluster algorithms in a very similar way.
+The scipy API is great, and for example allows us to use all cluster algorithms in a very similar way.
 Consider the following code.

 ```python